SALT-Lab-Human-AI/project-check-point-1-nesj/docs/use-cases.md

 * **Expected Bot Behavior:** The bot immediately provides a message containing a link to a pre-selected, relaxing YouTube music video.
 * **Minimal Test (e2e):**
     * `When` the user clicks the "Play Music" button.
-    * `Then` the bot's response must contain a message like "Here's your favorite music" and a valid `youtube.com` URL.
+    * `Then` the bot's response must contain a message like "Here's your favorite music" and a valid `youtube.com` URL that could be played without leaving the chat interface.

 ### Use Case: Fun Corner Button